zxc916684603/ecs/intl.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Migrate your server to Alibaba Cloud by using the Cloud Migration tool.md

     1. The Rsync database is installed.

         -   CentOS: Run the `yum –y install rsync` command.
-        -   Ubuntu: Run the `apt-get -y install rsyncy` command.
+        -   Ubuntu: Run the `apt-get -y install rsync` command.
         -   Debian: Run the `apt-get -y install rsync` command.
         -   SUSE: Run the `zypper install rsync` command.
         -   Other platforms: See their respective official websites for installation documentation.